suffolklibraries/lgc/content/collections/events/young-naturalists-21-06.md

     content:
       -
         type: text
-        text: "This month's theme: Marvellous mammals!
-Learn what lives on the reserve, get close and personal with some specimens, and become a mammal detective!"
-  -
-    type: paragraph
-    attrs:
-      textAlign: start
-    content:
-      -
-        type: text
-        text: 'Young Naturalists runs on the 3rd Saturday every month.'
+        text: "This month's theme: Brilliant bees!
+Did you know there are over 250 species of bee in the UK?
+Find out which ones we have here at Lackford, discover their hidden lives, and make your own bee hotel to take home (please bring a clean empty tin can)!"
   -
     type: paragraph
     attrs: